-If you’re planning on hosting an educational event, first, review your motivation for putting on the presentation.
+If you’re planning on hosting a Medicare educational event, first, review your motivation for putting on the presentation.

-As for the when and where, these gatherings must be held in a public venue.
+As for the when and where, educational events may be held in a public venue.
 Under no circumstance should you hold them in in-home or one-on-one settings.

-You may advertise prospective enrollee educational events via most forms of marketing, including newspaper and radio ads, flyers, and direct mailers.
+You can advertise these events via most forms of marketing, including newspaper and radio ads, flyers, and direct mailers.
 However, there are a couple guidelines you must follow when marketing educational events:

 Giving Your Presentation

-Remember, at educational events, your primary focus is to educate attendees.
+Remember, during educational events, your primary focus is to educate attendees.
 It is not to lead or attempt to lead attendees toward a specific plan or set of plans.